xxao/linque/README.md

 ```

 ### .where(condition)
 Produces new sequence by selecting items by specified predicate.
-This call does not evaluate current sequence.

 ```python
 data = (0, 1, 2, 3, 4, 5, 6, 7, 8, 9)